Brandon689/IdentityTemplate/README.md

 * Admin Area
 * Sqlite
 * EF Core.
 Remember you are free to use any other ORM or not ORM at all for other parts of your application.

+## Databases
+Identity core UI supports SQLServer, Sqlite, Postgres, and Cosmos.
+To use one of these instead of Sqlite you can just run the .ps1 script provided and change the connection string, and overwrite the scaffolded Areas/Identity code.